Walter & Elise

 Organization Strategy Amount

-Artist As First Responder Building Partnerships for Social Justice $50,000
+Artist As First Responder Diversity is a Strength $50,000

-Black Cultural Zone Community Development Corporation Building Partnerships for Social Justice $50,000
+Black Cultural Zone Community Development Corporation Community Organizing $50,000

 OCCUR Health & Well-being $50,000